dn3s/cambrian-balance/README.md

 ## Installation

-You need `Python 3.x` with the `Requests` and `CSSSelect` libraries.
+You need `Python 3.x` with the `Requests`, `CSSSelect`, and `terminaltables` libraries.
 You almost certainly have Python already, so just:

-- Generic: `pip install requests cssselect`.
+- Generic: `pip install requests cssselect terminaltables`.
-- Arch: `sudo pacman -S python-requests python-cssselect`
+- Arch: `sudo pacman -S python-requests python-cssselect python-terminaltables`
-- Ubuntu: `sudo apt install python3-requests python3-cssselect`
+- Ubuntu: `sudo apt install python3-requests python3-cssselect python3-pip; sudo pip install terminaltables`

 And put it somewhere in your `$PATH`: